 Food hygiene proficiency implies knowledge of the basics of food hygiene, continual updating of knowledge and skills, and that businesses bring in-house controls up to date to account for current developments in their sector/business/operation.
 The scope of food hygiene proficiency is to ensure that the food business operators produce/distribute safe foodstuffs for their customers.
 Good food hygiene reduces the health risks of foodstuffs, and can also reduce wastage in the business.

 Food hygiene proficiency is a statutory duty for food business operators and workers.
 Food hygiene proficiency is regulated by the food hygiene regulation [(EC) No 852/2004], and the Food Act (23/2006).
-Food business operators are required to ensure, at their own expense, that the employees have sufficient food hygiene proficiency for their tasks and that the employees handling foodstuffs are given training and instructions relevant to their tasks.
-In addition, employers/food business operators have to ensure that persons who handle unpackaged, perishable foodstuffs in their work on food premises have a proficiency certificate (a Hygiene Passport) to show their food hygiene proficiency.
+Food business operators are required to ensure that the employees have sufficient food hygiene proficiency for their tasks and that the employees handling foodstuffs are given training and instructions relevant to their tasks.
+In addition, employers/food business operators have to ensure that persons who handle unpackaged, perishable foodstuffs in their work on food premises have a Hygiene Passport to show their food hygiene proficiency.

 Ensuring hygiene proficiency

-Food hygiene proficiency is shown by way of a proficiency certificate, or a Hygiene Passport, in accordance with Finnish Food Authority's model, which has been acquired by having appropriate education or qualifications in the food sector or by passing a separate Hygiene Passport test.
+Food hygiene proficiency is shown by way of a Hygiene Passport, in accordance with Finnish Food Authority's model, which has been acquired by passing a Hygiene Passport test.

 The Hygiene Passport consists of